 Basket: Standard

-What we like: Sustainability focus and made in the U.S.
+What we like: Strong sustainability focus, highly customizable, and made in the U.S.

-Unlike the options above, Grass Sticks uses an all-bamboo construction in their poles, and we think the material choice makes a lot of sense: bamboo is reasonably strong but still flexible enough to bend rather than snap under pressure, and it doesn’t require the same amount of resources to manufacture and produce as aluminum or carbon.
+Unlike the options above, Grass Sticks uses an all-bamboo construction in their poles, and we think the material choice makes a lot of sense: Bamboo is reasonably strong but still flexible enough to bend rather than snap under pressure, and it doesn’t require the same amount of resources to manufacture and produce as aluminum or carbon.
 Further, these poles are made in the U.S. (in the ski town of Steamboat Springs, Colorado, to be exact) and stand out among the fairly dull and muted competition with their light-colored shafts and vibrant straps and grips.
+Plus, if you order directly through Grass Sticks, you can fully customize the poles by choosing the basket size, grip and basket color, desired length, and style and design of the straps (for an extra fee).

 Why do we have the Original Bamboo poles ranked here?
 Despite the sustainability focus and trendy looks, these poles don’t have the time-tested track record of the models above.
-Grass Sticks does provide a generous two-year warranty on their poles (after that, they will replace each broken pole for $22 plus shipping or send a new pair for $42 plus shipping), but long-term durability still is unproven compared to seasoned brands like Leki and others above.
-And the Grass Sticks are decidedly on the basic end of the spectrum, with simple rubber grips and only one included basket (you can purchase more separately).
-These concerns are enough to push the bamboo poles down our list, but they’re undeniably a fun option at a decent price.
+On the bright side, Grass Sticks does provide a generous two-year warranty on their poles (after that, they will replace each broken pole for $22 plus shipping or send a new pair for $42 plus shipping).
+Additionally, these poles are decidedly on the basic end of the spectrum, with simple rubber grips and only one included basket (you can purchase more separately), which detracts from all-around value.
+These concerns are enough to keep the bamboo poles off our podium, but they’re an undeniably fun option for those looking for something different.

 See the Grass Sticks Original Bamboo